stueken/FSND-P5_Linux-Server-Configuration/README.md

       action = %(action_mwl)s
       under [ssh] change port = 2220
     ```

+  **Note:** In the next three steps *iptables* is installed.
+However, the before installed UFW [is actually a frontend for iptables](https://wiki.ubuntu.com/UncomplicatedFirewall) and is set up already.
+So configuring *iptables* separately (as I did by just following the guide at DigitalOcean) would be a redundant step.
+So just install *sendmail* and go on with step 7.

 4. Install needed software for our configuration:
   `$ sudo apt-get install sendmail iptables-persistent`
 5. Set up a basic firewall only allowing connections from the above ports: